Rustamovaaa/weather/README.md

 2. **Toggle Dark Mode**: Click the sun/moon icon in the settings drawer
 3. **View Forecast**: See current conditions and 5-day forecast
 4. **Change Settings**: Access the drawer by clicking the settings icon
+5. **Install as PWA**: Use your browser's "Add to Home Screen" or "Install" option
+6. **Use Offline**: Access the app even without internet connection

 ## 📝 Code Structure